-- A sanctioned ride having an Open, Competitive Pleasure and Novice Division will offer Adult and Junior Classes in horse and horsemanship. - Each division shall include first through sixth place in each horse class offered and in each horsemanship class offered, with the exception of Leisure Division as noted below. - Horse and horsemanship scores for Leisure Division will be added together to determine placing of teams for Experienced, Adult and Junior Classes.
-Leisure Division will include first through sixth place in each class offered. - The horses with the highest scores from the Open, Competitive Pleasure and Novice Divisions shall be the recipients of the Open, Competitive Pleasure and Novice Sweepstakes Awards. - 5.
-In situations in which less than a full class starts the ride, all placings will be at the discretion of the judges, (i.e., if there is no horse or rider deserving of first place award, no first place need be awarded, etc.). - 6.
-No tie placings will be awarded (i.e., any ties must be broken by the judges). - A ride may offer awards in addition to those based on NATRC scoring, but must not be in lieu of those based on NATRC scoring. - Awards based on NATRC scoring must be presented publicly at the immediate conclusion of the ride. - Registration certificate or copy thereof must be checked by management for a registered horse to be eliqible for a breed award.
+- 1. A sanctioned ride having an Open, Competitive Pleasure and Novice Division will offer Adult and Junior Classes in horse and horsemanship. - 2.
+Each division shall include first through sixth placings in each horse class offered and in each horsemanship class offered. - 3.
+Horse and horsemanship scores for Leisure Division will be added together to determine placing of teams for Experienced, Adult and Junior Classes.
+Leisure Division will include first through sixth place in each class offered. - 4.
+The horses with the highest scores from the Open, Competitive Pleasure and Novice Divisions shall be the recipients of the Open, Competitive Pleasure and Novice Sweepstakes Awards. - In situations in which less than a full class starts the ride, all placings will be at the discretion of the judges, (i.e., if there is no horse or rider deserving of first place award, no first place need be awarded, etc.). - 6.
+No tie placings will be awarded (i.e., any ties must be broken by the judges). - A ride may offer awards in addition to those based on NATRC scoring, but must not be in lieu of those based on NATRC scoring. - 8.
+Placings and awards based on NATRC scoring must be publicly presented and announced individually at the immediate conclusion of the ride. - 9.
+Registration certificate or copy thereof must be checked by management for a registered horse to be eligible for a breed award.